UBC-MDS/gradecalculatorpy/README.md

 This package contains the following functions:

 - `construct_course`: Allow users to input the information for one course component (for example, assignment name and corresponding weight) one by one.
 Saves the course information as a .csv file to the specified file path.
-Note: any user self-defined course component name(s) can be accepted.
+(Note: any user self-defined course component name(s) can be accepted)

 - `update_grades`: Allow users to update course component grade(s) by loading a certain saved course .csv file.
 The function can then save the updated course information as a new .csv file to the specified file path.